[Image Descriptions: Illustration from an inner page of What’s My Superpower? by Aviaq Johnston & Tim Mack]

 This is amazing – because many mamas do have to/choose to support their babies with a career in the sex industry, and these women deserve the same credit for the hard work they do caring for their children.
 They ALSO deserve access to the same healthcare, education, worker’s rights, and safety my family has access to – something they’re not going to get if we insist they stay invisible.

-Big Momma Makes The World (spin on a religious creation story), Creepy Monsters, Sleepy Monsters, How Mamas Love Their Babies, Kate and Nate Are Running Late, Hey Little Baby, Wild Child All of these are appropriate for single-mamas-by-choice since there’s no mention of a second parent.
+Big Momma Makes The World (spin on a religious creation story), Creepy Monsters, Sleepy Monsters, How Mamas Love Their Babies, Kate and Nate Are Running Late, Hey Little Baby, Wild Child, Mars Needs Moms, and Teddy’s Favorite Toy.
+All of these are appropriate for single-mamas-by-choice since there’s no mention of a second parent.

 Children (of Single Mamas) Who Went On To Change The World